Kyah Simon: Boston Breakers

 In April 2012, Simon signed with the Boston Breakers for the first and only season of the Women's Premier Soccer League Elite (WPSL Elite).
 She finished the season as the team's leading scorer with 12 goals and 26 points.
 She also ranked second in the league in the same categories.
 Simon logged 1,052 minutes with the Breakers and finished with two assists.

 In 2013, Simon signed as a free agent with the Breakers for the inaugural season of the National Women's Soccer League.

 Western Sydney Wanderers

 In September 2013, Simon signed with Western Sydney Wanderers.

 Return to Sydney FC

 After being injured for most of the 2013–14 season and hardly playing, Simon returned to Sydney FC for the 2014 season.

 Return to Boston Breakers

 On 30 June 2015, after leading the Australia women's national soccer team to a quarter-final of the 2015 FIFA Women's World Cup, the Boston Breakers announced the signing of Simon, returning her to the National Women's Soccer League.

 In January 2017, citing a need to "get my mind and body back to 100 percent health and fitness, and be ready for the next season", it was announced that Simon would not return to the Boston Breakers for the 2017 season.
-The Breakers retain the rights to her contract for the 2017 season.
+The Breakers retained the rights to her contract for the 2017 season.